 Make sure the business school you select is accredited by the Association to Advance Collegiate Schools of Business.
 The AACSB is a nonprofit membership organization dedicated to advancing quality management education and serves as an accreditor for undergraduate, master’s and doctoral programs in business and accounting.
 With accreditation from the AACSB, you will know that you have chosen a reputable MBA program that will challenge you and you will earn a degree that is respected in the job market.
 Some employers will not hire candidates who have earned degrees from universities that are not accredited.

 - Human Resources Managers: Human resources managers work to enhance morale and productivity among staffers, help businesses and organizations increase their performance and results, and ensure that employees are satisfied with their jobs and working conditions.
 They are also responsible for recruiting and hiring, training, supervision, compensation and benefits.
-Dealing with people and ensuring employees are productive is a large part of the job, so human resources managers must be able to work well with others.
+Dealing with people and ensuring employees are productive is a large part of and HR job, so human resources managers especially need to be able to work well with others.
 The employment outlook for human resources managers appears to be good, as positions are expected to grow by 22 percent, a rate that is much faster than for the average occupation, according to the Bureau of Labor Statistics.
 The Bureau also reported that the median annual income of human resources managers was $96,130 in 2008.

-- Training and Development Managers: These professionals are also human resource managers that specialize in creating, procuring and conducting training and development programs for employees.
+- Training and Development Managers: These professionals are also human resources managers that specialize in creating, procuring and conducting training and development programs for employees.
 They oversee the contracts and budgets associated with training programs as well as ensure that employees find the materials and content beneficial.
 According to the Bureau, employment of training and development managers is expected to grow by 12 percent over the next several years and the median annual salary of training and development managers was $87,700 in 2008.

 - Employee Benefits Manager: These managers supervise employee benefits programs including retirement, health insurance and pension plans; child care services; education reimbursement; and disability and life insurance.
 They manage employee paperwork and forms, distribute information to employees about benefits, aid workers in plan enrollment, and compare different types of plans to identify the most suitable ones for their organization.